c4tom/DreamDevBox/docs/read-first.rst

 ===============

-On the left menu you will find a ``GETTING STARTED`` section, **read through all of them** to get a basic theoretical and practical understanding about the Devilbox.
+On the left menu you will find a ``GETTING STARTED`` section, **read through all of them** to get a basic theoretical and practical understanding about the DreamDevBox.

 There is also a :ref:`blogs_videos_and_use_cases` section that might be useful as an additional crash-course.